Common consent and affiliated partners

+- Peace of mind.
 Giving consent for a common electronic health record will help give you greater peace of mind that health care professionals have the information they need to provide you and your family with safe, quality care.

 - Timely access to your medical information.
 Authorized caregivers can securely view your complete medical history on the computer.
 Because of the sharing of information throughout the affiliate partners, theres no need to repeat tests or services, which saves you time and money, and provides caregivers more information to provide you safer, more efficient care.

-• Immediate safety checks.
+- Immediate safety checks.
 As a safety enhancement, the new system automatically cross-checks any new prescriptions your caregiver is considering to ensure there are no negative interactions with your allergies and current medications.
 Giving consent for a common record makes it even safer as your provider will be able to view any prescriptions ordered by another affiliate partner to rule out potential interactions or other concerns.

-• Provide information once.
+- Provide information once.
 If you are a new patient, you will have to provide your medical history (including allergies, medications and prior health conditions), insurance and contact information.
 You will then save time at future appointments by simply verifying your information is up-to-date.

-• Quicker access to test results.
+- Quicker access to test results.
 Having one electronic health record that is shared among health care professionals makes it easier to review a history of test results.
 This allows health care professionals to view a history of results to check for changes and is more efficient than duplicating tests youve already had.

-It is important that you keep your access code, MyChart ID and password completely confidential and secure.
+It is important that you keep your access code, ID and password completely confidential and secure.
 You should change your password immediately if you believe that your security may have been compromised.
 In addition, you should change your password regularly to help keep your account secure.
 You can change your password online at any time.
-The privacy of your medical information is carefully protected by your health care providers.
+The privacy of your health information is carefully protected by your health care providers.